-Here's what I discovered: using your dental floss as a thread, sew your buttons right back into place.
-Dental floss are stringer than your usual threads and can keep your buttons from popping off less than regular threads.
-Now with this trick, I wouldn’t have to keep on sewing buttons back all the time.
+Here's what I discovered: Using your dental floss as a thread, sew your buttons right back into place.
+Dental floss is stringier than your usual thread and can keep your buttons from popping off more than a regular thread.

 11. Use Wax to Strengthen Threads

 Use this little gadget.
 It’s wax, and when you pull the thread through, it gets coated in wax.

 12. Get the Thread Through the Needle – the Easy Way!

 It's so frustrating to thread through needle holes.
 It always seems like the thread refuses to go through the hole!

 Until I discovered one genius sewing hack: hairspray!
 Spray the tip so it stays perfectly straight.

 Next time you’re sewing over a lumpy fabric like terry cloth or fleece, use a plastic bag.
 Place it over the fabric you are sewing and watch that presser foot glide!